Legal Advice for 401k — 47 results

 Most 401(k) plans allow investors to borrow up to half of the vested balance in their account, up to $50,000.
 Over the 12 months ended last quarter, roughly 11% of the 11 million workers... more

-Written by attorney John Swimmer, about 3 years ago.
+Written by attorney John Swimmer, over 3 years ago.

 courts are court of general jurisdiction much like State courts, which simply means they probably have